 - PE is on Wednesday and Friday, please ensure your child has outdoor PE kit for our sessions this term.

 - The homework grids are now on Teams.
 Homework can be submitted via Teams or brought into school to share.

 - If you would like to see a sample of the Year Six SAT's papers click here

 - Children can bring a healthy snack in from home to eat during morning playtime (fruit is preferable).

 - Please help your children to learn their times tables.
+Remember to use TTRS!
 Click here for fun activities to support your child's times table learning.

 Read our summer term newsletter here: Newsletter

 Read about what we are learning here: Topic web